 Develop these skills

-To become a legal writer, you have to have certain skills.
+To become a legal writer, you have to have specific skills.

 Needless to say, you have to master writing in English.
-This may be obvious, but if English isn’t your native language, make sure your writing is at par.
+This may be obvious, but if English isn’t your native language, make sure your writing is on par.

 You need to know legal terms.
 You have to have the skill of turning complex ideas and legalese into easy-to-understand content.

 You need excellent research skills and know how to cite sources.

 There are literally thousands of websites you can read to teach you about legal writing.
 Visit:

 - Law firm websites

 - Sites that offer legal advice